eth-infinitism/trampoline/README.md

 Trampoline is a chrome extension boilerplate code to showcase your own Smart Contract Wallets with React 18 and Webpack 5 support.

+> [!NOTE]
+> This branch is the implementation of an account which has two owners.
+> See [TwoOwnerAccount Contract]([https://github.com/eth-infinitism/trampoline/blob/webauthn/contracts/WebauthnAccount.sol](https://github.com/eth-infinitism/trampoline/blob/trampoline-demo-two-owner/contracts/TwoOwnerAccount.sol)) for it's implementation.

 ## Installation and Running

 ### Steps: